 Bounded rationality – making decisions based on limited information and from a narrow range of heuristics (simple rules)

 Choice architecture – The theory consumer choice is influenced by the ways goods are presented.
 For example, complementary goods placed together can help sales.
-Related to concept of nudge.
+Related to the concept of a nudge.

 Cognitive bias. when we look at issues with certain bias, for example, we see the data which confirms our point of view and we filter out data which is inconvenient

 Discrimination – when people discriminate on grounds of age/sex.